Prognosis is a prediction of the probable course of a condition or disease.

 In 2009 the Southwest Oncology Group identified increased serum lactate dehydrogenase (LDH) as another adverse variable affecting prognosis.
 A typical normal range for LDH is 104-333 IU/L.

-Much of the older literature on WM quotes a survival rate of 5-7 years after diagnosis, and this number still shows up from time to time.
-Patients should be aware that this was based on studies conducted before many of the newer treatments, especially monoclonal antibodies and proteasome inhibitors, were widely used.
+Much of the older literature on WM quotes a median survival rate of 5-7 years after diagnosis, and this number still unfortunately shows up from time to time.
+Patients should be aware that this was based on studies conducted before many of the newer treatments, especially monoclonal antibodies, proteasome inhibitors, and B-cell pathway inhibitors, were widely used.

-A similar opinion about survival is discussed by Dr. Jeffrey Matous of the Colorado Blood Cancer Institute in a short video entitled "Doctor, How Long Am I Going to Live?"
+Prognosis and survival are discussed by Dr. Jeffrey Matous of the Colorado Blood Cancer Institute in a short video entitled "Doctor, How Long Am I Going to Live?"